dsheiko/pcss/Readme.md

 ## Theme
-Theme classes used to alternate the style of an existing UI unit (layout/component/element) depending on the context.
+Theme classes used to alternate the style of a component or a layout depending on the context.

 ##### HTML